code-review-checklists/java-concurrency/README.md

 copied entirely, or a copy-on-write collection (see [Sc.3](#non-blocking-collections)) should be used instead of a non-thread-safe collection.

+Note that calling `toString()` on a collection (e. g. in a logging statement) implicitly iterates over it.

 Like the previous item, this one applies to growing ArrayLists too.

 This item applies even to synchronized collections: see [RC.10](#synchronized-collection-iter) for